cidgoh/LexMapr/README.md

 # LexMapr
-A lexical analysis pipeline for short
+A lexical analysis pipeline for short metadata phrases

 The main script file for processing is `lexmapr/lexmapr.py`